k8s-platform-hub/hello-iOS/README.md

 }
 ```

-To learn more about the data apis, head over to our [docs](https://docs.hasura-stg.hasura-app.io/0.15/manual/data/index.html)
+To learn more about the data apis, head over to our [docs](https://docs.hasura.io/0.15/manual/data/index.html)

 ## Auth APIs

 Every app almost always requires some form of authentication.
 This is useful to identify a user and provide some sort of personalized experience to the user.
 Hasura provides various types of authentication methods (username/password, mobile/otp, email/password, Google, Facebook etc).

 You can try out these in the `API EXPLORER` tab of the `api console`.
-To learn more, check out our [docs](https://docs.hasura-stg.hasura-app.io/0.15/manual/users/index.html)
+To learn more, check out our [docs](https://docs.hasura.io/0.15/manual/users/index.html)

 The iOS app in this quickstart shows us an example of the username/password authentication.
-To see it in action click on the `Authenticate` button on the landing page of the app and also take a look at the `iOS-app/iOS-app/HasuraExamples/AuthViewController.swift` file to see how this is done in code.
+To see it in action click on the `Authenticate` button on the landing page of the app and also take a look at the `mobile-app/iOS-app/HasuraExamples/AuthViewController.swift` file to see how this is done in code.

 ## Filestore APIs

 Sometimes, you would want to upload some files to the cloud.
 This can range from a profile pic for your user or images for things listed on your app.
 You can securely add, remove, manage, update files such as pictures, videos, documents using Hasura filestore.

 You can try out these in the `API EXPLORER` tab of the `api console`.
-To learn more, check out our [docs](https://docs.hasura-stg.hasura-app.io/0.15/manual/users/index.html)
+To learn more, check out our [docs](https://docs.hasura.io/0.15/manual/files/index.html)

-The react app in this quickstart shows us an example of uploading a file to the filestore.
-To see it in action click on the `Filestore` button on the main page and take a look at `iOS-app/iOS-app/HasuraExamples/FilestoreViewController.swift` for the code.
+The iOS app in this quickstart shows us an example of uploading a file to the filestore.
+To see it in action click on the `Filestore` button on the main page and take a look at `mobile-app/iOS-app/HasuraExamples/FilestoreViewController.swift` for the code.

 ## Custom Service

 There might be cases where you might want to perform some custom business logic on your apis.
 For example, sending an email/sms to a user on sign up or sending a push notification to the mobile device when some event happens.
 For this, you would want to create your own custom service which does these for you on the endpoints that you define.

 This quickstart comes with one such custom service written in `nodejs` using the `express` framework.
 Check it out in action at `https://api.cluster-name.hasura-app.io` .
-Currently, it just returns a "Hello-iOS" at that endpoint.
+Currently, it returns a "Hello world from iOS" at that endpoint and a list of articles at the "/get_articles" path.

 In case you want to use another language/framework for your custom service.
-Take a look at our docs to see how you can add a new custom service.
+Take a look at our [docs](https://docs.hasura.io/0.15/manual/custom-microservices/index.html) to see how you can add a new custom service.

 ## Local development